ymitiku/Emopy/README.md

 * __dlib-rnn__ : Sequential images and dlib points features inputs RNN model

 ##### ```--emotions```
-This module can be used to train both seven basic emotions(ANGER,DISGUST,FEAR,HAPPY,SAD,SURPRISE AND NEUTRAL) classifier,positive neutral emotions(POSITIVE AND NEUTRAL) classifier or positive negetive emotions classifier values of ```--emotions```
+This module can be used to train either seven basic emotions(ANGER,DISGUST,FEAR,HAPPY,SAD,SURPRISE AND NEUTRAL) classifier,positive neutral emotions(POSITIVE AND NEUTRAL) classifier or positive negetive emotions classifier or positive neutral classifier values of ```--emotions```
 * all : for seven emotion classifier
 * pos-neu : for positive neutral classifier